-Site: Date: Location of accident: Time: Check off completed tasks as appropriate to the he circumstances of the attack.
-Determine if students/staff should be kept classrooms/dorms/work areas.
-Action indoors or evacuated to safe location outside of taken: 911 called by: Time: Report: • his/her name and title, school/s • problem (specific location or s site name and address ite; type of attack; action taken, if any).
-CMT, notified by: Time: · · · · · · · · · · · · · · · · · · · (Dallas Christian College/site).
-We have been attacked ot) evacuated outside the classroom/dorms/work areas, ☐ Notified by responding government agenc y (fire, police).
-Directed to remain on the site to: by: (name of person/title and agency) ☐ Transportation requested from Physical Pl ant to move (#)students and staff. ☐ Yes ☐ No Time:Evacuat ion Location: Director's Office notified of evacuation by y: Students/all personnel return to classroom s/dorms/work areas.
+Site: - Date: Location of accident: Time: Check off completed tasks as appropriate to the circumstances of the attack.
+Determine if students/staff should be legislassrooms/dorms/work areas.
+Ac kept indoors or evacuated to safe location outside of etion taken: 911 called by: Time: Report: his/her name and title, scho problem (specific location ool/site name and address or site; type of attack; action taken, if any).
+CMT, notified by: Time: ' at (Dallas Christian College/site).
+We have been attacked we not) evacuated outside the classroom/dorms/work areas, ☐ Notified by responding government ag gency (fire, police).
+Directed to remain on the site to: by: (name of person/title and agency) Transportation requested from Physica al Plant to move (#)students and staff.
+Yes No Time: Evac cuation Location: ☐ Director's Office notified of evacuation on by: Students/all personnel return to classro ooms/dorms/work areas.
 Time/date: